mohit2badola/mohit2badola/README.md

 - 👋 Hi, I’m @mohit2badola
-- 👀 I’m interested in ...web-technology and C programming also a bit of Linux
 - 🌱 I’m currently learning ...
-Web development and C
+Python, Databse and Data Structure and Algorithm
-- 💞️ I’m looking to collaborate on ... indtagram
+- 💞️ I’m looking to collaborate on ... instagram
 - 📫 How to reach me ...@badolamohit52

 <!---